Meal Prep for Beginners: A Simple Week-by-Week Plan

 Track It to Stay on Track

-One of the biggest benefits of meal prepping is knowing exactly what you're eating.
 If you're not sure how many calories to aim for in each meal, use our free TDEE calculator to find your daily target — then divide by the number of meals you prep.
-Pair your prep routine with CalorieCue to keep a clear picture of your daily nutrition without the hassle of manual logging.
+For example, if your daily target is 1,800 calories and you eat 3 meals + 1 snack, that's roughly 500 cal per meal + 300 for the snack.

 Download CalorieCue